syberant/nix-config/toml/README.md

 Basically all that's needed here is a function that converts a file into a Nix set.
 Nix comes presupplied with `fromTOML` and `fromJSON`, JSON doesn't *really* support comments (there are workarounds) so I went with TOML but also supporting JSON should be a piece of cake.

-One gripe I have with TOML is that I constantly have to surround my strings with quotation marks (particularly annoying when specifying a giant list of packages), this would be needed for JSON too but maybe a `fromFORMAT` could be written (or perhaps is already written) for a better format.
+One gripe I have with TOML is that declaring long lists of packages isn't very elegant as you need quotation marks around every package, this would be needed for JSON too but maybe a `fromFORMAT` could be written (or perhaps is already written) for a better format.
 In my mind that format would have to fulfill these conditions:
 - have comments
-- no quotation marks around strings
+- elegant way of listing packages, no quotation marks around strings?
 - elegant way to support deep sets (like TOML tables)
-- not be too niche
+- not be too niche/work well with other tools

 Not really searching for it though because I like TOML quite a lot, just want to keep the door open to other formats.